FabianAlleblas/capstone-project/frontend/README.md

 ## First run `npm install` in the project directory /frontend

+_Rename .env.example to .env.local and paste your api url to it._

 ## Available Scripts

 In the project directory, you can run: